19hours/sg-statutes/Acts/Public Utilities Act.md

 (d) for the purposes of this subsection, the Minister for Trade and Industry may make regulations to provide for any other transitional, incidental and consequential matters arising from the repeal of the Public Utilities Act.

-(6) Notwithstanding the repeal of the Public Utilities Act (Cap.
-261, 1996 Ed.), as from 1st April 2001, sections 62 to 65 of that Act shall continue in force and to apply to the successor companies mentioned in those sections as if that Act has not been repealed.
+(6) Notwithstanding the repeal of the Public Utilities Act, as from 1st April 2001, sections 62 to 65 of that Act shall continue in force and to apply to the successor companies mentioned in those sections as if that Act has not been repealed.

 (7) All acts done by or on behalf of the Director of Sewerage and Drainage before 1st April 2001 under the Sewerage and Drainage Act (Cap.
 294) in force before that date shall continue to remain valid and applicable as though done by the Board under that Act, until such time as invalidated, revoked, cancelled or otherwise determined by the Board.